dipendra-mule/conducky/website/docs/user-guide/invite-links.md

 ---

 ## Permissions
-- Only event Admins or SuperAdmins can create, view, or disable invite links for their event.
+- Only event Admins or System Admins can create, view, or disable invite links for their event.
 - Anyone can redeem a valid invite link (subject to max uses, expiration, and disabled status).

 ---